Wet Nurses and Nursing in the Eighteenth Century

-Noble women and the gentry soon adopted the idea of using wet nurses, which then made the job of nursing primarily a job for the lower classes.
-Another reason the occupation of wet nursing was popular with the lower classes was that wet nurses were held in high esteem, and this respect increased their social status.
-The pay was often good too.
+Noble women and the gentry, such as Jane Austen‘s cousin, Eliza de Feuillide, Jane’s Austen mother and aunt, Philadelphia, soon adopted the idea of using wet nurses, which then made the job of nursing primarily a job for the lower classes.
+Another reason the occupation of wet nursing was popular with the lower classes was that class held wet nurses in high esteem, and this respect among their peers increased their social status.
+The pay was good too.
 In addition, because wet nurses helped care for and raise the infants they nursed, the job was viewed as being extremely vital and necessary.

 “To be a wet nurse to the blood royal of England nearly amounts to a sinecure, since the office to be filled cannot, per se, be of long duration.
 Thus we find, in the records of the day, that the pensions of the wet-nurses to the several branches of the royal family, including the birth of the last child, amount to 1,600l. per annum; every nurse to the young children having an annuity for life of 100l. a year, and those of the Prince of Wales and the princess royal 400l. per year.”

-In the seventeenth and eighteenth centuries, because wet nursing was considered a highly desirable job, wet nurses were common in England.
-Many of them were mothers themselves and because of the high demand for their services, they often earned more money than common laborers did.
+Because wet nursing was considered a highly desirable job, wet nurses were common in England through the seventeenth and eighteenth centuries.
+Many of the wet nurses were mothers themselves and because of the high demand for their services, they often earned more money than common laborers did.
 In addition, the infants they breastfed often lived with them and remained there until they reached the age of three, although infants sometimes died depending how poor the living conditions were for the wet nurse.

 When selecting and hiring a wet nurse, ideas developed in the eighteenth century about what made the perfect wet nurse.
 These traits or characteristics that prospective clients might want in their nurses were then published in various books and included: